JeetBaru/eid-fall2018/Project1/ReadMe.md

 Project Work:
 This Application is a GUI that monitots temperature and humidity sensed using Adafruit DHT22 and Raspberry Pi3.
 The data pin of the sensor is connected to GPIO pin 4.
-The GUI displays recoreded temperature and humidity.
+The GUI displays recorded temperature and humidity.
 It also displays timestamp of last time the temp and humidity were refreshed.
+The application also handels sensor not being connected by displaying the status of the sensor.

 Project Additions:
 Additional Features implemented: